VL-ocean/cat-mouse-game/README.md

 Click on the "sound on" icon at top right corner | Change icon to "sound off", the sound is off | &check;
 Type in nothing in the username field and choose no character, click on start game button | Open message "Please enter your name" ([see](./README-images/enter-name.png)) | &check;
 Type in nothing in the username field but choose a character, click on start game button | Open message "Please enter your name" ([see](./README-images/enter-name.png)) | &check;
+Type in few whitespaces in the username field and choose no character, click on start game button | Open message "Please enter your name" ([see](./README-images/enter-name.png)) | &check;
-Type in numbers in the username field, e.g. "123", click on start game button | Open message "Please use letters only" ([see](./README-images/use-letters.png)) | &check;
+Type in numbers in the username field, e.g. "123", click on start game button | Open message "Please use letters only and one whitespace if you enter two words, e.g. "Tom Hank".
+No digits or special characters are allowed" ([see](./README-images/use-letters.png)) | &check;
 Type in more than 20 characters in the username field, click on start game button | Open message "You can use up to 20 characters only" ([see](./README-images/20-only.png)) | &check;
 Type in the username, e.g. "George", do not select a character, click on start game button | Open message "Please choose a character" ([see](./README-images/no-character-selected.png)) | &check;
 Click on the character at start area | Highlight the selected character ([see](./README-images/character-selected.png)) | &check;